i3logix/vorpal/README.md

 you can access the underlying Selenium element directly using the `element` property, almost all functionality available in Selenium is also available in Vorpal.

-TODO: Talk about lazy loading.
+The biggest difference between Vorpal's elements and those of Selenium is that Vorpal elements lazy-load.
+This is to say that the `ExtendedWebElement` constructor does not immediately trigger a search for an element on the page: the element is only searched for when a property that depends on element existence is accessed, and if an element is found it will then be immediately available for subsequent access without an additional search on the page.

+For example, accessing `my_element.locator` will not trigger a search for the element because the locator is set at the time of the constructor and is the same regardless of whether that element currently exists on the page.
+On the other hand, `my_element.text` will trigger a search for the element on the page since `.text` represents the current value of the element's text as it appears on the page.

+One important thing to note is that once an element has been found, the result is cached.
+This is important because it means if that element were to be removed from the page (perhaps it is an item in a dropdown that closes) and then a new element is added to the page that matches the same selector (the dropdown is expanded again), attempts to interact with the element will throw a stale reference exception since the original element is no longer present and ExtendedWebElement will not attempt to find a new element that matches its locator.

 #### Page objects
 It is often helpful to think of websites as collections of one or more pages.
-TODO: Add more details.
+Vorpal provides a basic implementation of a page class that users can extend when building their own page objects.

 #### APIs
 Sometimes we can directly use site APIs to get the information we need.
-TODO: Talk about built-in GET, POST, etc methods.
+Vorpal provides a basic implementation of an api class that users can extend when building their own api classes.

 ## Contributing to Vorpal